 - Be kind to your back when you climb out of bed.
 First roll onto your side and then use your hands to "walk" yourself into a sitting position.
 Move your bottom close to the edge of the bed so you’re not straining and leaning forward more than you need to.
 Get into the habit of sitting for a minute or two and then standing.
 Your blood pressure is lower when you are lying down, compared with when you are standing, so give it time to adjust.

-- If the thought of tugging at your undies for the next 2 months is driving your spare, invest in some pregnancy underpants.
+- If the thought of tugging at your undies for the next 2 months is driving you insane, invest in some pregnancy underpants.
 Though you’re unlikely to find them in the pretty lingerie section, they will soon become your new best friends.
 They are made with an expanding belly in mind and sit just the right way so you’re not conscious of them all the time.

 - Avoid large, infrequent meals which will make you feel as if you’ve got a brick sitting in your stomach.
 Instead, go for light, easy to digest foods which won’t require intensive digestion.
 Fruit, vegetables, toasted sandwiches, salads, yoghurt, cereals, crackers and cheese are all good staples for healthy snacking.
 Remember to drink plenty of water.
 Maintaining your hydration will help you to stay mentally alert and keep your kidneys functioning well.

 - If you don’t have a good camera do some research into buying a good one.
 When you go into labour is not the time to be reading the instruction sheet and charging the batteries.
-You will be sorry if you haven’t got a camera to catch those early precious moments.
-Even if you don’t like photos of yourself, you will need to make an exception for the next few years.
+Even if you don’t like photos of yourself, you may want to make an exception for the next few years.

-- Speak with your midwife or doctor about the benefits of you doing some perineal stretching.
+- Speak with your maternity care provider about the benefits of you doing some perineal stretching.
 If you are having a vaginal delivery, your perineum will need to stretch a lot to allow the baby’s head to emerge.
 An episiotomy (surgical cut) is sometimes necessary to enlarge the vaginal opening, though perineal stretching can help avoid the need for one.

 Week 33 next!